TheMonk2121/ai-dev-tasks/Task-List-B-1006-DSPy-3.0-Migration.md

 ## Overview

-Migrate from DSPy 2.6.27 to DSPy 3.0.1 with constitution-aware testing, GEPA optimizer migration, performance budgets, feature flags, and HITL safety mechanisms.
-This migration will replace the custom assertion framework with native `dspy.Assert` support, implement constitution-aware regression suite, migrate to GEPA optimizer with performance budgets (latency ≤ +20%, tokens ≤ +25%), add feature flags for gradual rollout, implement HITL fallback for safety, and achieve ≥15% improvement on seeded bugs with 0 dependency violations. **Schema compatibility confirmed** - existing signatures and field definitions work identically in DSPy 3.0, requiring no schema changes.
+Migrate from DSPy 2.6.27 to DSPy 3.0.1 with constitution-aware testing, GEPA optimizer migration, performance budgets, feature flags, HITL safety mechanisms, and surgical asyncio integration.
+This migration will replace the custom assertion framework with native `dspy.Assert` support, implement constitution-aware regression suite, migrate to GEPA optimizer with performance budgets (latency ≤ +20%, tokens ≤ +25%), add feature flags for gradual rollout, implement HITL fallback for safety, integrate surgical asyncio for 60% I/O performance improvement, and achieve ≥15% improvement on seeded bugs with 0 dependency violations. **Schema compatibility confirmed** - existing signatures and field definitions work identically in DSPy 3.0, requiring no schema changes.

 ## Implementation Phases